wang0857/mtm6302-capstone-wang0857/README.md

 5. Customized the style with the SCSS of Bootstrap Components.
 6. Created my customized SCSS file and translated it into style.css through the extension, Live Sass Compiler.
 7. Verified my code of HTML and CSS.
+8. Created several JavaScript files for each purpose.
+Linked to specific JavaScript files on each page that needed them.
-8. Fetched NASA's APOD API to show daily astronomy picture with JavaScript.
+9. Fetched NASA's APOD API to show daily astronomy picture with JavaScript.
-9. Coded the function to upload images by dragging file and clicking the buttons.
+10. Coded the function to upload images by dragging file and clicking the buttons.
-10. Coded the function of search bar and filter.
-(TBC)
+11. Coded the function of search bars and filters.
-11. Verified my code again.
-(TBC)
+12. Verified my code again.
-12. Uploaded to GitHub.
-(TBC)
+13. Uploaded to GitHub.

 ## Challenges Faced
 1. Customized the SCSS of Bootstrap Components.